thecocolab/crash-course/module 4: intro-ComputeCanada/README.md

 This command will generate and submit SLURM jobs for all combinations of parameters defined in the `submit_array_jobs.py` script.

-Certainly!
-Here’s an additional section on the importance of using the temporary directory (`/tmp`) of the node to speed up computations.
-This section will be added to the tutorial for a comprehensive understanding of how to optimize job performance.

----

 ## Advanced: Optimizing Computations by Using Node's Temporary Directory (node-local storage)

 When running computations on a cluster, using the node’s temporary directory (`$SLURM_TMPDIR`) can significantly speed up your tasks.
 This directory is local to the node and provides faster read and write speeds compared to scratch/projects storage.